psychemedia/pentrich-uprising/march_1817.md

 >
 > The Ministers reacted in style, pushing through a law that banned unapproved gatherings of more than fifty people
 >
 > Several weeks later, a Special Jury was laid on.
-But when the time came to present the case before the Judge, on charges that included "begging", because the marchers hadn't actually done anything wrong — they had broken no law, and this was a land that was supposedly ruled by law — the lawyer for the proscution just muttered something about it all being peaceful now, and there was no need to charge the men, so he wouldn't offer any evidence against them.
+But when the time came to present the case before the Judge, on charges that included "begging", because the marchers hadn't actually done anything wrong — they had broken no law, and this was a land that was supposedly ruled by law — the lawyer for the prosecution just muttered something about it all being peaceful now, and there was no need to charge the men, so he wouldn't offer any evidence against them.
 >
 > And so they went free.
 >